PataphysicalSociety/soupault.app/site/plugins.md

 ### Active link highlight

 This plugin highlights the link to the current page/section in a navigation menu.
-You can see that the &ldquo;Plugins&rdquo; link on this page is bold, it's what this plugin does (it adds a `nav-active` class to that link).
+You can see that the &ldquo;Plugins&rdquo; link on this page is bold, it’s what this plugin does (it adds a `nav-active` class to that link).

 It assumes that you are using relative links and that you keep all navigation links inside one element (like `<nav>`).
 It may require some tweaking for your website.
 Sample configuration: